Assurance of Support

-- contributory parent, parent, aged parent
+- contributory parent, contributory aged parent, parent or aged parent

 - remaining relative

-- former citizen, or
+- former resident

-- orphaned relative under 18 at the time of application
+- orphaned relative under 18

-A discretionary Assurance of Support does not require the lodgement of a bank guarantee, unless the assurer is an incorporated or unincorporated organisation.
+There's no need for a bank guarantee, unless the assurer is an incorporated or unincorporated organisation.

-To become an assurer, you must:
+To be an assurer you must:

 - be an Australian resident